Tech-at-DU/ACS-1220-Authentication-and-Associations/Assignments/final-project.md

 | **Code Quality** | Code is messy and hard to follow.
 Variables/functions are inappropriately named. | Code contains appropriate variable/function names, and follows good Python conventions. | Code is clear and easy to follow, and includes docstrings & comments. | Code is extensible and may utilize helper functions, classes, or advanced data structures to aid in readability. |

 Your project will receive a passing grade if you score an average of at least 2 ("Basic") across all rubric items.

-## Video Demo

-When you're finished implementing your project, you will need to submit a ~3 minute video demonstrating your working project and explaining your code.
-You can use the [QuickTime program](https://support.apple.com/guide/quicktime-player/welcome/mac) to record a screenshare to submit for this.

 ## Submission